 Value

-An object (list) of class "ithresh"
+An object (list) of class "ithresh", containing the

 components